jnhthomp/Portfolio/README.md

 ## Optimizations
 - Consider switching to Vite to bundle/run the application instead of create-react-app
-- Consider an way to have alternative themes that the user can select
+- Consider a way to have alternative themes that the user can select
   - Although this would be 'possible' with CSS modules it would likely require importing multiple CSS modules and selecting which one to use based on a state within the app.
 This sounds terribly inefficient compared to styled-components which can simply dynamically select a color and can use React context to access the current theme details.
 - Fade in content on the screen instead of an instant load, may look a little nicer.
 ## Lessons Learned